Websoft9Archive/alibabacloud-platform/docs/else-troubleshooting.md

 #### The VM not be restarted?

-Please contact AWS to repair it
+Please contact AlibabaCloud to repair it

 #### Http://public IP can not open the software initialization interface?